Muzietto/es6-lambda-calculus/README.md

     def ZERO = IDENTITY = λx.x

-  we express every natural number as the `SUCC`essors of its preceding one:
+  we express every natural number as the `SUCC`essor of its preceding one:

     def ONE = SUCC ZERO
     def TWO = SUCC ONE = SUCC (SUCC ZERO)